 Introduction: Make a Custom Sewing Table

-The table is 32 inches tall with a 4-foot square work surface.
+This is a large sewing table.
+It is 32 inches tall with a 4-foot square work surface.

 The large work surface is great for cutting and pinning fabric, and provides a huge outfeed area to help make large or bulky sewing projects much easier to manage.
 The table is solid and quite heavy, so there is no shaking or vibration while sewing.
 It also has built in storage drawers to keep necessary items close at hand whether sewing on one side, or doing prep work on the other.